MoserMichael/my-notes/dev-gotchas.md

 - any reasonable person is aware of the fact that his speech will be held against him, that may happen - whenever the weather turns bad.

 ... but now i see that it doesn't serve me any purpose, and my attention is their currency - so I am literally feeding the trolls, as they are all trolling for attention.
-Sp now i know for sure that there is [no point](https://www.youtube.com/watch?v=264BO4SKXn4) in taking part in any of these online discussions.
+So now i know for sure that there is [no point](https://www.youtube.com/watch?v=264BO4SKXn4) in taking part in any of these online discussions.

 A clever person is there for the news, not in order to provide any unwarranted feedback (you won't be able to change anything in any way)